vishawjeetd/Traffic-Volume-Predictor/README.md

 ```bash
 Simply download the repository, upload the notebook and dataset on colab and update data path, and hit play!
 ```

+## Contributors

+I would like to acknowledge the following team members for their valuable contributions to this project:

+- Sonti Roy
+- Manoj David